pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <ul class="task-bullet">
         <li>

-I want to work with the dates in the column ‘datetime’ as datetime objects instead of plain text
+I want to work with the dates in the column ``datetime`` as datetime objects instead of plain text

 .. ipython:: python